-Procedure Code Limitation A9276 Up to 5 per month
+Procedure Code Limitation A9276 30 units, per 30 days

 Procedure Code Limitation

 A9277 1 per 3 months

 A9278 1 per 3 years

+One unit = one-day supply.

 CGMs will supplement (adjunct) or replace (therapeutic) the use of a standard home blood glucose monitor (SBGM) and its related supplies.